erdysson/seo-demo/README.md

 - Ensure **text remains visible during webfont load**
 - Keep **request counts low** and **transfer sizes small**

-### Last words

-- In our company and product, we know that we are not running for SEO.
-However, a pleasant application performance is valuable.

-- Why?
-Having a new customer, is 10x more expensive than keeping an existing customer, and to make sure that we keep our existing customers, we need to provide them a pleasant application performance.

 For more details, information and articles, refer to [web.dev](https://web.dev)